Festivals exercise various levels of caution

 at Glendoveer Golf & Tennis Driving Range

 Over 50 breweries are slated to pour at this year’s Portland Fresh Hops Festival.
 The Oregon Brewers Guild’s 17th Annual fresh hop event, previously took place at the Oaks Park Amusement Park, but this year movs to a new location: Glendoveer Golf & Tennis driving range.

 In light of the current situation, the Guild is taking added precautions to help ensure public health and safety is a top priority, including requiring proof of full vaccination for entry.
 The two-day event will be outdoors with plenty of room for social distancing and broken into three separate four-hour sessions.
 Pours will be offered in compostable, single-use cups with souvenir event glassware available for pick-up as you exit the event.
 Due to the current mandate, facemasks will be required for all attendees, volunteers, and staff except when actively eating or drinking.

-For more beer-related events around Washington, check out the Washington Beer Blog’s events calendar.
+For more beer-related events around Washington, check out the Washington Beer Blog’s events page.